Skip to content

 You’ll find more information on the proposed changes to credit cards, personal loans and savings accounts at sainsburysbank.co.uk/transfer-scheme

-If you don’t want your account(s) to transfer to NatWest, you can close your account(s) in line with your terms and conditions, and (as appropriate) pay back any outstanding balance or withdraw funds.
+If you don’t want your account(s) to move on to NatWest systems, you can close them in line with your terms and conditions before they move.

 Once your loan account has moved on to NatWest systems, early settlement fees will apply in line with your terms and conditions.
 If you would like to discuss any early settlement fees applied after your loan account has moved on to NatWest systems, please contact NatWest preferably by phone (at 0345 788 8444).
 You can also contact NatWest at natwest.com/support-centre/cora.html – chat with Cora, their digital assistant which is available 24/7.
 They will review whether any fees incurred should be refunded on an individual basis.